craigmantona/GYM-project/README.md

 #### A view of how the site looks over different media.
 ---

+## User Experience (UX)

+* ### User stories
+    * First Time Visitor Goals
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the GYM.
+        2. As a First Time Visitor, I want to be able to easily navigate throughout the site.
+        3. As a First Time Visitor, I want to know where they are located and how to contact the GYM.

+    * Returning Visitor Goals
+        1. As a Returning Visitor, I want to see what classes are on offer.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the GYM with any questions I may have.
+        3. As a Returning Visitor, I want to find social media links.

+    * Frequent User Goals
+        1. As a Frequent User, I want to  see what different classes are on and when.
+        2. As a Frequent User, I want to check to see if there are any new personal trainers that I can use.

+---

 ## Deployment

 This project was made using GitHub and GitPod.